-Having a church directory at your fingertips is a good way to communicate to a group of people.
-But how can you share sensitive information with your entire congregation without making potentially hundreds of calls — one for each member or family?
+Having a church directory is a great way to enable your church community members to easily communicate with each other.
+But how can you share sensitive information with your entire congregation without making potentially hundreds of phone calls yourself — one for each and every member or family on your roster?

-The implementation of a phone tree can serve multiple purposes.
+The implementation of a phone tree for churches can serve multiple purposes.
 You can:

-- Quickly mobilize members to sensitive or urgent situations such as prayer requests or last-minute schedule changes.
+- Quickly mobilize members to sensitive or urgent situations such as church announcements, prayer requests, or last-minute schedule changes.

-- Notify members of meetings and other important events where attendance may be crucial.
+- Notify members of meetings and other important worship events where attendance may be crucial.